-In this article we look at another issue that stems from the same underlying problem of gender discrimination – the glass ceiling.
+In this article, we look at another issue that stems from the same underlying problem of gender discrimination – the glass ceiling.
 This term has been in existence for over forty years and essentially refers to an invisible barrier that prevents women from rising to the top in a corporate environment.
-The sheer scale of the problem is evidenced from the fact that the glass ceiling shows no sign of improvement after decades of concerted efforts from various quarters.
+The sheer scale of the problem is evidenced by the fact that the glass ceiling shows no sign of improvement after decades of concerted efforts from various quarters.

 Although discrimination exists at all levels, the glass ceiling is especially evident at the very top and women continue to be under-represented in CxO level positions as well as board positions.
-This makes it even harder to implement top down solutions.
+This makes it even harder to implement top-down solutions.
 In Europe for example, only about 20% of Non-Executive Directors in listed companies are women and the European Commission has set itself a target quota of at least 40% by 2020.

 Figures just released from Cranfield University describe a “woeful situation” in a significant drop for women occupying FTSE 250 Board positions and numbers remaining the same for FTSE 100 companies.

 The lack of available talent is one reason often given for not appointing women to the board or other top leadership positions.
 However, what is much more likely is that companies are simply not looking or trying hard enough.
-Many senior level positions are not advertised and are filled through an “old boys network” from the current male leadership making it harder for women to break in.
+Many senior-level positions are not advertised and are filled through an “old boys network” from the current male leadership making it harder for women to break in.

-Another way to address the “supply side” of the problem is by providing leadership and board level training to qualified women candidates.
+Another way to address the “supply-side” of the problem is by providing leadership and board-level training to qualified women candidates.
 Such executive courses offered by top Business Schools not only help foster the right attitude but serve as key networking platforms as well.

 Creating a critical mass

-Clearly however, the key to solving the problem of discrimination at senior levels and for real change to occur is to create a critical mass of women at the very top which then has a snowball effect.
+Clearly, however, the key to solving the problem of discrimination at senior levels and for real change to occur is to create a critical mass of women at the very top which then has a snowball effect.
 Large corporations are designed in a way that values trickle from the top down.
-Ensuring better representation of women on boards would likely have the desired affect throughout the whole organisation.
+Ensuring a better representation of women on boards would likely have the desired effect throughout the whole organisation.
 Having a token female presence at the top is never going to be very effective.